 All you can do in these situations is go with it and hope it all works out.
 Based on all my Asian travel, this almost always turns out to be the case.
 And that is the adventure of travel, right?

 Eventually, after I don’t know how long, a minibus arrived, and we joined a group of Czechs on board.
 The man who sold us our tickets the day before appeared from nowhere and joined us in the car.
 The driver then gave us all little cardboard boxes with green and white stripes with two little cakes inside.
 It was a nice little touch.
-As soon as the driver had loaded the car with supplies, we finally set off for the boat.
+As soon as the driver had loaded the car with supplies, we finally set off for the boat, and the four day journey that would take us to Komodo Island and its dragons.

 And after another two hours or driving, and a stop for lunch, we arrived at our home for the next four days, the Versace Ammara.